florianv/swap/README.md

 Supports only USD as base currency for the free version and multiple ones for the enterprise version.

 - [Xignite](https://www.xignite.com)

+You must have access to the `XigniteGlobalCurrencies` API.

 Supports multiple currencies as base and quote currencies.